arc-design/arc-theme/README.md

                                option should not be needed.
                                Note 2: For GNOME 3.24 and 3.26, use --with-gnome-version=3.22
-                               (this works for now, the build system will be improved in the future)
+                               (this works for now, the build system will be improved in the future) --with-custom=<script>     run the executable script file in the custom subfolder

 After the installation is complete the theme can be activated with `gnome-tweak-tool` or a similar program by selecting `Arc`, `Arc-Darker` or `Arc-Dark` as Window/GTK+ theme and `Arc` or `Arc-Dark` as GNOME Shell/Cinnamon theme.